-If you or a loved one is injured in a bicycle accident, it’s important to target all potential at-fault parties to maximize your recovery, pay for your losses, and ensure that your future is secure.
+If you or a loved one is injured in a bicycle accident, it’s important to bicycle accident attorney targets all potential at-fault parties to maximize your recovery, pay for your losses, and ensure that your future is secure.
 You only get one shot at getting the compensation you deserve, so it is vital to make sure you seek redress from all that are responsible.
 Common at-fault parties can include:

 - Driver of the motor vehicle

 - Commercial businesses (or public entities) if the driver of the vehicle was on the clock

 - Governmental agencies or public entities that designed, maintained, or controlled the roadway

 - Construction companies and contractors (if they impacted the roadway or traffic)